 Changing their bed to use a twin mattress instead of a larger one might not be the best idea.
 A double or Full-sized bed would be a better choice.

 A Full-sized mattress gives the sleeper more room, and decreases the chances of a fall.
-With a twin mattress, they’re always a twist or turn away from the edge.
+In a twin mattress, they’re always a twist or turn away from the edge.

 Other Ideas for Seniors Living at Home